jack-mil/pascal-tri/README.md

 # pascal
 Module for generating and printing Pascal's Triangle.

+Explicit implimentation of Pascal's Triangle algorithm.
+Each row can be generated separately from all others.
+This vastly speeds up time if all you need is row 100 for example.
+This module is intended to be useful for mathematics or anytime a row(s) of Pascal's triangle might be useful.

-    Includes methods for
+> Includes methods for
-    - generating a list of triangle rows
+> * generating a list of triangle rows
-    - pretty printing a triangle with correct spacing and alignment
+> * pretty printing a triangle with correct spacing and alignment

 The pascal module defines the following methods::

-    - To generate a standalone row 'n' of Pascal's triangle: calculate_row(n:int) -> list
+    - To generate a explicit row 'n' of Pascal's triangle: calculate_row(n:int) -> list

     - To generate a list of 'n' rows: